By Norman Bradley Willis

 I tell my story a bit more in the opening chapter of Nazarene Israel, but Yahweh led me very quickly to the Messianic movement.
 I moved to eastern Washington State, into the heartland area, and my neighbors were Messianic Jews.
 From there I was led to the Messianic Israel movement, and then to some other movements that I describe in other places in our studies (Two House movement, Ephraimite movement, Hebraic Roots, etc.).
 In my mind at the time, I kept looking for some teacher who taught the truth, so I could “apprentice under” him.
 And I kept looking for a faith that looked exactly like what the book of Acts describes, because I figured that if we are told to practice the faith once delivered to the saints (Jude 3), then it should look like the faith once delivered to the saints.
 But even though I kept looking, I couldn’t find a teacher who did not teach something that was clearly in opposition to Scripture (and for whatever reason, they would never explain).

 As I kept reading and studying, I got involved in several online forums, where people would post their questions, and I would try to answer them.
 And then after I answered the same questions a few dozen times, I wrote study articles to explain.
 And then someone suggested that I put up a website, and post the study articles there, so I did that.
 And then people had more difficult questions, and so to answer those questions I had to write a small book, which was the first edition of Nazarene Israel (111 pages, if I recall).
-And then when people had questions on that, so I had to write a second edition (which was 304 pages).
+And then people had even more questions, so I had to write a second edition (which was 304 pages).
 And at some point I realized that I was a minister, who is called to serve those who want to worship Yeshua both in the Spirit, and in truth.
 And I’m sad to have to say that it seems like only a very small percentage of the people seem to want the full truth—but these are the people that I am happy to be serving.

 Yeshua our Messiah (“Jesus”) tells us that the time is coming, and now is, with the true worshipers will worship the father in Spirit and in truth (John 4:23).
 And while a lot of people seem to have the spirit, not very many want to worship both in Spirit, and in truth.
 And yet if we only worship him in Spirit (and not in truth), then to me it is the wrong Spirit, because it is not a Spirit that is eager to do all that Yeshua commands.
 So that is why I have emphasized studies so much.
 Before we can serve Yeshua in truth, we need to know what He wants us to do.